biohackrxiv/bhxiv-metadata/doc/japan_biohackathon2025/paper.md

    - generate metadata and host that too

+# Workflow

+We'll start with OSF and Zenodo

+1. User creates github repo and writes paper - metadata in JSON header (github is just an option)
+1. User creates a release and submits to Zenodo (JOSS does this too)
+1. User submits paper using a zenodo URL to our system
+1. Editor approves/rejects submission
+1. On approval we push the paper to OSF
+1. We host the metadata somewhere and publish our own short URI - that points to the metadata, hosted copies and DOIs

+- We should ultimately not depend on OSF, Zenodo or Github.
+We will create a system that allows for preview, editorial review, and even posterior peer review, for articles published somewhere on the internet with multiple copies (a hash value should guarantee the specific content of the paper).

+Discussion:

+- What is a good document hosting provider right now that will last the next 20 years?
+JOSS uses Zenodo for source code hosting - that may be a next step to tie project code/data to a publication
+- Is it OK to have two DOIs?
+If it is Zenodo people have to create a private account, maybe tied to github/ORCID?
+  - a DOI is just a reference and we can point it into our RDF store with links to publications:
+    + self hosted
+    + zenodo
+    + github
+    + OSF
+    + internet archive
+- Can we push new submissions to the OSF API?
+- Can we use AI to parse the old publications and gather metadata?

 The following existing initiatives and services can help our goal of creating a publishing platform overnight that will last a thousand years!

 # Methods